 Research.
 People.
 Papers.
 Videos.
 Teaching.
 Contact.
 Fun.
-Outreach.
+News.
 Join!

 The goal of our lab is to determine the fundamental principles governing applications of soft materials in energy, environmental science, and biotechnology.

 The materials we study include polymer solutions and gels, colloidal dispersions, immiscible fluid mixtures, and "living" materials such as biofilms.
 We are excited about their potential to help solve engineering challenges like water remediation, oil recovery, carbon sequestration, and drug delivery.
 However, developing effective solutions requires us to understand how soft materials behave in complex spaces, like porous rocks and biological tissues.